 Sunderflame drops in City of Ash 1 & 2 and is part of the base game.
 This set applies Minor Fracture and Minor Breach.
 The only other place where you can get this buff is from a Templar with Power of the Light.
 This set is often used in Trial groups to increase the overall dps of the group, if the group is not yet on the penetration cap of 18200.

 Briarheart drops in Wrothgar and is part of the Orsinium DLC.
-Briarheart is a very good set, it provides you with a lot of weapon damage and also applies a small heal on top of that, which can come in handy sometimes.
+Briarheart is a very good set, it provides you with a lot of weapon damage and also applies small but constant heals on top of that, which can come in handy sometimes.
 It performs about the same as Hunding’s Rage.
 The weapon damage that is applied to you can once again be increased with other modifiers like Major Brutality 20% weapon damage buff.

 Leviathan drops in Crypts of Hearts 1 & 2 and is part of the base game.
 This set is often used if you do not have access to Berserking Warrior yet.
 It provides around the same weapon critical bonus, but with the con of having to full bar it as the effect does not carry over like with the Berserking Warrior set.
 Overall the set performs good and can be used in most situations.

 Deadly Strike is available in Cyrodiil at the PvP Vendor in Bruma.
-The set is a very good alternative to Berserking Warrior.
-It increases the damage of your Physical, Bleed, Poison, and Disease damage over time abilities do by 14%.
-That is a lot and especially noticeable on a Dragonknight which has access to more DoTs.
+The set is a very good alternative to Lokkestiiz.
+It increases the damage of your Physical, Bleed, Poison, and Disease damage over time abilities do by 20%.

 There are various good Stamina dps Monster Sets available that you can choose from.